LincaMarius/ISAP-1_Computer_Project/README.md

 References:
 - Ben Eater's 8 Bit computer videos.
 Building an 8-bit breadboard computer! https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU
-- Digital Computer Electronics - Albert Paul Malvino (Page 140)
+- Digital Computer Electronics - Albert Paul Malvino (Page 141).

 An interesting fact is that I discovered a girl who made the SAP-1 calculator using breadboards in October 2011, and Ben Eater in February 2015, so 4 years earlier!
-This is that video: https://www.youtube.com/watch?v=KkTMICyp6xA
+This is that video: https://www.youtube.com/watch?v=KkTMICyp6xA.
+She built the SAP-1 computer using breadboards for a school project.
+It's a pity that the video presented is not of better quality.

 ## Design requirements:
-- Technology used: 5V TTL Logic
+- Technology used: TTL Logic
 - Supply voltage: 5 Volts DC
 - Power consumption: Maximum 10 Watts
 - Power source: External